Benjamin Bussey: Personal life

-Bussey was born in 1757 on a farm in what is today Canton, Massachusetts, before it separated from Stoughton.
+Bussey was born in 1757 on a farm in what is today Canton, Massachusetts, before it separated from Stoughton, to an impoverished family.
 He received only a basic education.
 After serving in the American Revolutionary War, Bussey moved to Dedham, Massachusetts.

 He married Judith Gay of Dedham in 1780.
+The pair had two children.
+His son died of unknown causes at the age of 27, and he was estranged from his daughter, who predeceased him.
+He had a long friendship with John Quincy Adams.

-Bussey owned land in what is now the Forest Hills area of Jamaica Plain.
+In 1806, at the age of 49, he retired as one of the richest men in New England to a life raising Merino sheep on a 300-acre farm in what was then Roxbury, but today is now the Forest Hills area of Jamaica Plain.
 In 1800, he inherited additional land from fellow patriot Eleazer Weld and further enlarged his estate between 1806 and 1837 by acquiring and consolidating various farms that had been established as early as the seventeenth century.
-His estate was known as "Woodland Hill".
-Bussey wrote an autobiography.
-He died in 1842.
+He named the estate Woodland Hill.